senzing-garage/kubernetes-demo/docs/helm-rabbitmq-postgresql-airgapped/README.md

     cp ${SENZING_LICENSE_FILE} ${SENZING_AIRGAPPED_DIR}/etc/opt/senzing/g2.lic
     ```

-### Create senzing/installer docker image
+### EULA

-To install the Senzing binaries on the Kubernetes PV/PVC
+To use the Senzing code, you must agree to the End User License Agreement (EULA).
-on the air-gapped system, a Docker image needs to be created
-locally which contains the contents of the Senzing `g2` and `data` folders.
-On the non-airgapped system:

 1. :warning:
    To use the Senzing code, you must agree to the End User License Agreement (EULA).